 As a result, open the /etc/php-fpm.d/www.conf file.

 $ vi /etc/php-fpm.d/www.conf

 Then find the following two lines in it.

 Now change their value to Nginx.

 user = nginx group = nginx

 Then restart Nginx and PHP-FPM services to apply the changes.

 $ sudo systemctl restart nginx $ sudo systemctl restart php-fpm

-By default, the Nginx engine root folder is in / usr / share / nginx / html /.
-To test PHP-FPM, we can create a PHP file called info.php and paste the following lines into it.
+By default, the Nginx engine root folder is in / usr / share / Nginx / html /.
+To test PHP-FPM, we can create a PHP file called info.php and paste the following lines.